 Contributors are full participants in the ideation session.
 But, as ideas get screened and tested, they take on a more advisory role, called on as needed.

 The benefit of having these different roles is it leads to a wider and better range of ideas.
 But for that to happen, you have to make clear the “creative” session is a different way of working to people’s normal day-to-day work.

 Creative thinking #2 - Creative and operations modes

-Getting the team into a creative frame of mind is an important part of the facilitator’s role.
+Getting the team into a creative frame of mind is a key part of the facilitator’s role.

-In most businesses, most people spend their time on operations activities, not creative ones.
-Doing creative things isn’t the day-to-day.
+In many businesses, people spend most of their time on operations activities, not creative ones.
+Doing creative thinking isn’t the norm.

 Operations activities include writing reports, reviewing budgets and plans, and going to status meetings for progress checks and approvals.

 Operations tasks run the business now.
 But creative tasks set the business up for the future.
 You need both.
 Just doing the day-to-day can leave you stagnating.

 Creative thinking helps you set and check the direction of the business.
 It helps you plan the best way forward.
 This means you “run” in the right direction when you go back into operations mode.

 Your “creative” time and “operations” time should work in harmony.